Anthropology in Action

 We found that by using anthropology to help organizations respond to the changes taking place all around them, people could better understand how to adapt their jobs, their business models, and their competitive positions.
 More importantly, anthropological methods allowed them to understand the power and purpose of their corporate cultures.

 What is anthropology and why is it relevant to you and your organization?

-Anthropology is the study of human society—all those things that make us special: our language, the symbols and stories we share, the things that we value and believe in, and the wonderful variety in our groups, cultures and sub-cultures.
-Large corporations such as Intel, Nynex, Microsoft and others have long been using trained anthropologists and applying anthropological methodologies and techniques to better understand cultural differences, behavior and values in different industry settings.
+Anthropology is the study of human society—all those things that make us special: our language, the symbols, and the stories we share, the things that we value and believe in, and the wonderful variety in our groups, cultures, and sub-cultures.
+Large corporations such as Intel, Nynex, Microsoft and others have long been using trained anthropologists and applying anthropological methodologies and techniques to better understand cultural differences, behavior, and values in different industry settings.

 Here are a few things to think about:

 - What do your customers actually do?
 In the past, it is been common to hold focus groups or conduct quantitative research to better understand what people think and how they feel about their needs and your solutions.
-Today we realize that those insights are only part of the “reality.”
-We have learned that if you observe people using products or going about their daily lives, you can see how they are “really” doing things.
-When conducting our anthropological research, people tell us their memories.
-It is from observing or participating that the great insights often emerge.
+Today we realize that those insights are only part of their “reality.”
+We have learned that if you observe people using products or going about their daily lives, you can better see how they are “really” doing things.
+When conducting our anthropological research, people tell us their feelings, the meanings they impart to their actions, and even their memories.
+It is from observing and participating that great insights often emerge.

 How We Work With Clients

 Once engaged, we get right to work with our clients, helping them: